carmengg/xarray_demonstration_Bren2023/README.md

 - **xarray_demo_BLANK.ipynb**

-    Same as xarray_demo, but with no code written in.
-We would use this netbook during a class for students to code along.
+    Same as xarray_demo, but with no code written in it.
+We would use this notebook during a class for students to code along.

 - **xarray_demo_KEY.ipynb**

-    Same as xarray_demo, but has all the code written in.
-This kind of notebooks with complete text and code would serve as notes for students.
+    Same as xarray_demo, but has all the code written in it.
+This kind of notebook with complete text and code would serve as notes for students.

 - **netcdf_demo_slides.pdf**